 Ms. Kurai has spent nearly 20 years in the pharmaceutical and medical device industries, with wide range of experience covering development project management, regulatory affairs, quality system management and supply management.

-After receiving her Bachelor’s degree in Literature from Keio University, Ms. Kurai began her career at a major Japanese pharmaceutical company as a purchasing planner, where she planned purchase of hundreds of pharmaceutical ingredients and negotiated purchasing conditions mainly with overseas suppliers while establishing and maintaining good business relationship.
+After receiving her Bachelor’s degree in Literature from Keio University, Ms. Kurai began her career at a major Japanese pharmaceutical company as a purchasing planner, where she worked to control purchase of hundreds of pharmaceutical ingredients and negotiated purchasing conditions mainly with overseas suppliers while establishing and maintaining good business relationship.

 Ms. Kurai left the company to enrich her English skills and earned Master’s degree in Interpreting and Translating from University of Bath, UK in 2002, after which she entered the medical device industry.
 Ms. Kurai spent nearly 10 years in the industry expanding her experience from supply management to international and domestic marketing, R&D management, regulatory affairs and quality system management.

 Since 2012, Ms. Kurai served as a project manager of drug development consulting programs at IDA, where she was responsible for managing programs across both the regulatory strategy and clinical trial startup phases on behalf of overseas pharmaceutical companies seeking new drug development in Japan.